Instructions:

 Profitability ratios are financial metrics that measure a company’s profitability and its ability to generate earnings.
 These ratios are essential for assessing a company’s financial health and performance over time.
 They help stakeholders make informed decisions, such as whether to invest in a company’s stock or extend credit to it.

-Also Read: Profit Margin Calculator
+Also Read: Ideal Gas Law Calculator

 Key Profitability Ratios